-The Council has recently (July 2019) adopted the Havering Community Infrastructure Levy.
-The Levy will help the Council secure financial contributions from developers towards the cost of providing infrastructure necessary to support change and growth in Havering.
+The Council has adopted the Havering Community Infrastructure Levy in mid-2019.
+The Levy helps the Council secure financial contributions from developers towards the cost of providing infrastructure necessary to support change and growth in Havering.
 The Levy will secure funding from specific types of development depending on the location of development within Havering (as set out in the Charging Schedule).
-Although it is expected that the Levy will help secure funding towards the cost of infrastructure this will only be a proportion of the overall cost of infrastructure and it will remain necessary for infrastructure funding to be secured through several sources including other contributions from developers secured through planning obligations (in appropriate circumstances)
+Although the Levy will help secure funding towards the cost of infrastructure this will only be a proportion of the overall cost of infrastructure and it will remain necessary for infrastructure funding to be secured through several sources including other contributions from developers secured through planning obligations (in appropriate circumstances).